maricarl001/maricarl001.github.io/_news/announcement_4.md

 ---
 layout: post
-title: Our work on celebrating successes in disaster risk reduction is featured in [Thomson Reuters Foundation News](https://news.trust.org/item/20220309084651-say6j/).
+title: Our work was mentioned in Thomson Reuters Foundation News
 date: 2022-03-09 16:11:00-0400
-inline: false
+inline: true
 ---

 Our work on celebrating successes in #DisasterRiskReduction is featured in [Thomson Reuters Foundation News](https://news.trust.org/item/20220309084651-say6j/).
 In the conversation, my PhD adviser David Lallemant and I share the importance and need to recognize successful efforts to avert disasters.
 Celebrating such efforts is important to ensure that we learn from, replicate, adapt and/or scale programs that are already working.
 Amid growing eco-anxiety, it is important to remember that we already have some of the solutions.